 2. Offline application

-If an applicant chooses the offline mode, she/he should visit the nearest TIN Facilitation Centre (TIN-FC) and submit the application in Form 49B in duplicate.
+If an applicant chooses the offline mode, they should visit the nearest TIN facilitation centre (TIN-FC) and submit the application in form 49B in duplicate.
 The addresses of TIN-FC are given on the TIN-NSDL website.

-- Download it from the Income Tax Department website for free
+1. Download it from the Income Tax Department website for free.

-- Collect it from a TIN Facilitation Centre
+2. Collect it from a TIN facilitation centre.

-- Print or get it photocopied legibly and exactly in the format prescribed by the Income Tax Department
+3. Print or get it photocopied legibly and exactly in the format prescribed by the Income Tax Department.

 How to pay the TAN application/ correction fee?

-When paying the TAN application or correction fee, here’s what you need to do:
+When paying the TAN application or correction fee, here is what you need to do:

-- A demand draft has to be made in favour of 'TIN-NSDL' and payable at Mumbai.
-The applicant needs to mention their name along with the unique 14-digit acknowledgement number on the reverse side of the demand draft
+1. A demand draft has to be made in favour of 'TIN-NSDL' and payable at Mumbai.
+The applicant needs to mention their name along with the unique 14-digit acknowledgement number on the reverse side of the demand draft.

-- A local cheque made in favour of 'TIN-NSDL' needs to be deposited with any branch of HDFC Bank.
-The applicant must not forget to write TANNSDL on the deposit slip
+2. A local cheque made in favour of 'TIN-NSDL' needs to be deposited with any branch of HDFC Bank.
+The applicant must not forget to write TANNSDL on the deposit slip.

-What are the documents to be submitted along with the TAN application?
+What are the documents required for TAN application?

-Any documents need not accompany the TAN allotment application.
-However, if the online mode is chosen, the acknowledgement generated on submission of the form needs to be downloaded, signed and forwarded to NSDL by post.
+Any documents need not to accompany the TAN allotment application.
+However, if the online mode is chosen, the acknowledgement generated on submission of the form needs to be downloaded, signed, and forwarded to national securities depository limited (NSDL) by post.

 If you want to track the status of your TAN application, you can use the 14-digit unique acknowledgement number.
 You can contact the TAN call centre (020-27218080) or send an SMS (NSDLTAN) to 57575 to track the status of TAN application.